Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints: Nested Hinge-Proximal SGD

 Observe that compared to HPS and VR-HPS, the nested scheme above decouples the choice of the penalty parameter $\gamma_t$ from the number of constraints $m$.
 As a result, $\x_\star$ is no longer characterized by \eqref{optgrad2}; instead, the analysis in this section is based on the optimality condition \eqref{optgrad0}.
-The full nested hinge-proximal scheme is summarized in Algorithm~\ref{algo:NHPS}.
-Interestingly, as shown in the supplementary material, for the convex feasibility problem ($f = h = 0$), a specific choice of parameters ($\beta_t = \tau_t = 1$) makes Algorithm \ref{algo:NHPS} coincide with the linearly convergent random projection algorithm in \cite{nedic2019random_feas}.
+The full nested hinge-proximal scheme is summarized in Algorithm~\ref{algo:NHPS}. \col{Interestingly, for the special feasibility case $f=h=0$, and for the choice $\beta_t=\tau_t=1$ with sufficiently large $\gamma_t$, Algorithm~\ref{algo:NHPS} reduces to the single-constraint subgradient projection update used in \cite{nedic2019random_feas}.}

+\col{The random minibatch subgradient methods such as in ~\cite{nedic2019random, necoara2022stochastic} also avoid exact projection onto the functional constraint sets.
+The key distinction is the form of the correction for the sampled constraint $g_{j_t}$.
+While~\cite{nedic2019random, necoara2022stochastic} use a subgradient feasibility correction based on the violation $[g_{j_t}(\x_t)]_+$, Algorithm~\ref{algo:NHPS} approximately solves the $g_{j_t}$--corrected proximal problem~\eqref{zsproblem}, with $h$ retained in the inner problem.
+The inner loop~\eqref{nhpsupdate} implements this correction using only $\prox{h}{\cdot}$ and gradients of $g_{j_t}$.}

 The SFO complexity of Algorithm \ref{algo:NHPS} will be characterized in two steps.
-We first analyze the deterministic inner loop so as to obtain a bound on the squared distance $\norm{\x_{t+1}-\y_t}^2$ in terms of $\norm{\x_t - \y_t}^2$. \begin{lemma} Under Assumption \ref{a1} and for $\gamma_t = \frac{\norm{\z_t - \tx}^2}{2\eta_t\nu}$, we have that
+We first analyze the deterministic inner loop so as to obtain a bound on the squared distance $\norm{\x_{t+1}-\y_t}^2$ in terms of $\norm{\x_t - \y_t}^2$. \begin{lemma} Under Assumption \ref{a1} and for \col{$\gamma_t = \frac{\norm{\z_t - \tx}^2 + 2\eta_t h(\tx)}{2\eta_t\nu}$}, we have that

-for $\beta_t = \tfrac{2\nu}{2\nu + L_g\norm{\z_t - \tx}^2}$. \end{lemma}
+for \col{$\beta_t = \tfrac{2\nu}{2\nu + L_g\norm{\z_t - \tx}^2 + 2\eta_t L_g h(\tx)}$}. \end{lemma}

 \begin{IEEEproof} Using the result of Lemma \ref{lem0} for the update in \eqref{nhpsupdate} with appropriate substitutions, we obtain

 where we have used the fact that $\u_s - ((1-\beta_t)\u_s + \beta_t\z_t) = \beta_t(\u_s - \z_t)$.
 Since the objective of \eqref{e0} is $\tfrac{1}{\eta_t}$-strongly convex, we have that